Fandral: Fictional character biography

-Once, Thor and the Warriors Three are sent on a quest as penance for accidentally killing an enemy giant during a time of peace: they have to collect sacred items all around the world with the special rule of Thor not being allowed to use his uru hammer Mjolnir in combat.
-Although the Giants prove to be untrustworthy and not ready to accept the quartet's victory after they've accomplished the tasks, through the use of each warrior's unique capabilities, the adventure eventually comes to a good end.
+Once, Thor and the Warriors Three are sent on a quest as penance for accidentally killing an enemy giant during a time of peace: they have to collect sacred items all around the world with the special rule of Thor not being allowed to use his hammer Mjolnir in combat.
+Although the Giants prove to be untrustworthy and not ready to accept the quartet's victory after they have accomplished the tasks, through the use of each warrior's unique capabilities, the adventure eventually comes to a good end.

 Fandral seemingly perishes early on in the final battle of Ragnarok.
 The Warriors Three come under arrow attack from the flying ship Naglfar and Volstagg is the only one of the trio to survive.
 Others who have perished in the same battle, such as Heimdall, have been found alive and well on Earth.
 Fandral was eventually discovered by Thor in Africa under the human name of Trevor Newley, an Englishman, and restored him to his Asgardian form.

 Fandral is seen as one of the many defenders of Asgard when it is attacked by Earth's criminal forces.
 Fandral and several friends spend time in San Francisco as mortals, pursued by undead cannibals.
-They are saved by the superhero team called 'The New Mutants'.
+They are saved by the superhero team called the New Mutants.

 When a younger version of Loki is suspected of betraying his people to the forces of Surtur, Volstagg suggests placing the trickster under arrest.
 Thor protests, leading directly to him battling the Warriors Three in a non-fatal hand-to-hand battle.
 Soon after, with the leadership of the now-Asgardia people in disarray, Fandral accepts the temporary king-ship of Volstagg.

-When Thor vanishes and Mjolnir chooses a female wielder, Hogun and Fandral quest throughout the known galaxy for the Odinson.
-This is especially important as Odin himself has become irrational.
-Volstagg chooses to stay behind, having taken on many duties, including the care of Thor's lady love Jane Foster, who has become ill.
+When Thor vanishes and Mjolnir chooses a female wielder, Hogun and Fandral quest throughout the galaxy to find him.
+Volstagg chooses to stay behind to attend to various duties, including caring for an ill Jane Foster.

 Powers and abilities

 Fandral is a member of the race of superhumans known as Asgardians.
 Like all Asgardians, he possesses superhuman strength, speed, agility, stamina, and durability.

-Fandral is a master swordsman, and excellent overall battlefield warrior.
-He is highly proficient in the use of all edged weapons, and his superhuman dexterity, speed, and agility are all significantly greater than the average Asgardian male.
-Thor himself refers to Fandral as "the best of us with the blade".
-Like all Asgardians, Fandral's bone, skin and muscle are roughly 3 times denser than a typical human, giving him an extremely high resistance to injury and superhuman strength.

-Fandral rides a horse named Firehooves.
-He can also use the Asgardian Starjammer for transportation.
+Fandral is a master swordsman, skilled in the use of various edged weapons.
+He also uses a horse named Firehooves and the Asgardian Starjammer for transportation.